-- a) Notions of distance arising from the interpretation of permutations: these measure the distance between the objects represented by two permutations. - b) Notions of distance directly connected with the syntax: these distances measure how two permutations differ in their syntax. - c) Notions of distance connected with the notion of mutation or edit distance: these distances measure the minimum number of moves necessary to transform a permutation into another by the application of a syntax modification operator.
+- Notions of distance arising from the interpretation of permutations: these measure the distance between the objects represented by two permutations. - Notions of distance directly connected with the syntax: these distances measure by how two permutations differ in their syntax. - Notions of distance connected with the notion of mutation or edit distance: these distances measure the minimum number of moves necessary to transform a permutation into another by the application of a syntax modification operator.

-These three types of distances are interdependent.
-For example, an edit distance is also a syntactic distance but a syntactic distance is not necessarily an edit distance (one can define a measure of syntactic similarity that is not defined on edit moves).
-Also, an edit distance is also a graphic distance (see section 2), but a graphic distance is not necessarily an edit distance1.
-In the following three sections, we study the connections between these 3 notions of distance and their suitability as bases for topological crossover.
+These three classes of distances are interdependent.
+For example, an edit distance is also a graphic distance, but a graphic distance is not necessarily an edit distance.
+Also, an edit distance is also a syntactic distance but a syntactic distance is not necessarily an edit distance.
+In the following we first analyse each class independently, then we draw their connections.

 In principle, given any notion of distance over the solution set, the corresponding topological crossover and topological mutation operators are well-defined.
 What is a good distance then?
-A good distance is one that (i) makes a given landscape (i.e. a solution set with its fitness function plus a notion of distance) easy to search for the specific search operator employed2 and that (ii) allows such operator to be implemented efficiently.
+A good distance is one that (i) makes a given landscape (i.e. a solution set with its fitness function plus a notion of distance) easy to search for the specific search operator employed and that (ii) allows such operator to be implemented efficiently.
 The first point connects with landscape design, the second with distance duality.
 Here we concentrate on the latter.

-Topological crossover and mutation are well-defined for any notion of distance (whether based on syntax or not).
+Topological crossover and mutation are well-defined for any notion of distance (whether graphic or non-graphic, and whether edit or non-edit).
 So, operators are well-defined independently from the underlying representation.
 In practice, however, the genetic operators have to be implemented.
 If they are not based on a notion of edit distance that links them tightly to the solution representation, they become difficult or even impossible to implement efficiently.
 To understand the reasons for this we need to stress the geometric nature of these operators and of the geometric interpretation of the landscape coming with them, and we need to introduce the notion of distance duality.
 The notion of edit distance arising from the syntax of configurations has a natural dual interpretation:

-- a) seen in the configuration space, it is a measure of similarity (or dissimilarity) between two syntactic objects - b) seen in the neighborhood graph, it is the length of the shortest path connecting two vertices and, therefore, it is a measure of spatial remoteness between points when interpreting such a structure in a geometric sense.
+- 1. seen in the configuration space, it is a measure of similarity (or dissimilarity) between two syntactic objects - 2. seen in the neighbourhood graph, it is the length of the shortest path connecting two vertices and, therefore, it is a measure of spatial remoteness between points when interpreting such a structure in a geometric sense

 For each representation and edit move definitions, this duality manifests itself in a different way.
 In the case of permutations the duality implies that picking elements in the segment (shortest path) is equivalent to picking elements on a minimal sorting trajectory from one parent permutation to the other.
 This connection between the geometric notion of "belonging to a segment" and its syntactic dual of "being on a minimal sorting trajectory" is ultimately what allows topological crossover to be actually implemented in an efficient way.
-So, even if a topological crossover is representation-independent, when dealing with its implementation the specific representation used makes indeed the difference between an efficient operator and an inefficient one.
+So, even if a topological crossover is representation-independent, when dealing with the actual implementation the specific representation makes indeed the difference between an efficient operator and an inefficient one.